 Ghoonghats and Ghagras

 It’s serendipitous that my foray into Hindi television started with a show set in the land of my ancestors – Rajasthan.
-My journey as a writer on Balika Vadhu began with a meeting with Rajesh (Dubey) ji at the Sphere Origins office in Andheri; incidentally, my first visit to a production company’s office.
-Their headquarter was a stone’s throw away from Balaji Telefilms and Yash Raj films – two production houses I had grown up admiring.
+My journey as an “Associate Writer” on the serial began at episode #590, under the guidance of Rajesh (Dubey) ji.
+I vividly remember our first meeting on October 12, 2010, at the Sphere Origins office on the 4th floor of Andheri’s Nanak Chambers; incidentally, my first visit to a production company’s office.
+Coincidentally, their headquarter was a stone’s throw away from Balaji Telefilms and Yash Raj films – two production houses I had grown up admiring.

 The studio, situated in Naigaon, a suburb at the north tip of Bombay, was nearly a two-hour journey from the city.
 I often wondered how the cast and crew had time for anything else with the long travel times for their 12-hour shooting shifts.
 Naigaon, offering cheaper rentals and a fresher landscape for outdoor scenes, had been chosen due to the high demand and overpriced studios in the city.
 Though it now hosts several studios, Sphere Origins was the first to construct their set, which was then, and still is to a degree, surrounded by green pastures and cowsheds.